rido-min/pnp-ppr-sample-spec/README.md

 <!-- markdownlint-disable MD033 -->
-# Plug and Play samples spec for May 2020 release
+# Plug and Play BugBash instructions for May2020 release

-> This spec describes the e2e sample we will use for the next BugBash, and eventually will be published as a tutorial in docs.ms.com.

 ## Intro